aws/aws-cdk/docs/src/examples.rst

               vpc: vpc
             });

-            // Add capacity to it
-            cluster.addDefaultAutoScalingGroupCapacity({
-              instanceType: new ec2.InstanceType('t2.xlarge'),
-              instanceCount: 3  // default is 1
-            });

             // Create a load-balanced Fargate service and make it public new ecs.LoadBalancedFargateService(this, 'MyFargateService', {
               cluster: cluster,  // Required